Budapest Airport Guide 2026: Terminals & Transport

 Which Car Rental Companies Are at BUD

 All major international rental companies operate from Budapest Airport.
-Hertz, Avis, Europcar, and Sixt are permanently present with desks in the arrivals hall.
-Budget, Enterprise, and Thrifty also operate at BUD, either with their own desks or through partner arrangements.
-Local Hungarian rental operators exist with potentially lower base rates; do your comparison homework before arrival rather than on impulse at the arrivals desk.
-The car rental companies at Budapest Airport 2026 have all invested in relatively modern fleets — availability ranges from economy city cars appropriate for narrow Hungarian town streets to larger SUVs and automatics (book automatics specifically, as manual is the default).
+Hertz, Avis, Europcar and Sixt are permanently present, with Budget and Enterprise alongside them.
+Two names the international comparison sites bury are worth knowing because they are often cheaper: Schiller Rent a Car and Buchbinder, both of which operate at BUD.
+Local Hungarian operators exist with potentially lower base rates; do your comparison homework before arrival rather than on impulse at the arrivals desk.
+The car rental companies at Budapest Airport 2026 have all invested in relatively modern fleets, availability ranges from economy city cars appropriate for narrow Hungarian town streets to larger SUVs and automatics (book automatics specifically, as manual is the default).

 Where to Find the Rental Desks